 NTAA Program Coordinator

-Mariah Ashley is Tsí’naa’jíní (Black Streak Wood People clan), born for Ta’neeszahnii (Tangle People clan).
-Her maternal grandfather’s clan is Naakai Diné’é (Mexican People) and her paternal grandfather’s clan is Kinyaa’áanii (the Towering House clan).
-She is from Tsé’chil’tah, New Mexico (just southwest of Gallup).
-Mariah is an alumni of Northern Arizona University where she received her Bachelor’s degree in Environmental Science and Geology.
+Mariah Ashley is Diné, Tsí’naa’jíní (Black Streak Wood People clan), born for Ta’neeszahnii (Tangle People clan).
+Her roots are in Tsé’chil’tah, New Mexico.
+Mariah is an alumni of Northern Arizona University where she received her Bachelor’s degree in Environmental Science with an emphasis in Geology.
 Her professional experience includes working alongside Indigenous communities, researchers, and organizers in the collective effort to combat climate change in their respective territories and beyond.
 She’s helped foster projects, facilitate discussions, fundraise, and assist in event coordination throughout the Navajo Nation.
 She continues to advocate for the health and land of her people on Dinétah.

-Much of her experience has taught her that change is slow moving and ever evolving, celebrating wins and accomplishments is very important, and to always have hope, sihasin.
+Mariah is currently the Program Coordinator for the National Tribal Air Association.
+Much of her experience has taught her that change is slow, ever-evolving, and vital.
+Celebrating wins and accomplishments are very important, and to always have hope, sihasin.
 She cares tremendously for her family and all her relations; including Nahasdzáán Níhímá (Mother Earth), and all the plant medicines.
-She is a creative Indigenous-fem, vegetable-eating, mutt-loving, rock-collecting, outdoor enthusiast who also loves to watch movies and eat hot cheetos.
+She resides at the base of Dook’o’oosłííd, traditional Diné territories a.k.a.
+Flagstaff, AZ.